HewlettPackard/mds/python-api/README.md

 ## Development Status

 As this is the first iteration of the PAPI, bugs and oversights are likely to come up.
 MDS encourages an active development community, and patches are welcome.
+This release is therefore opened as experimental and is known to not be stable due to the following issues:

 ### Known Issues:

 1. There is currently a bug in the `Record` implementation stopping its use.
-A fix for this is planned and should be implemented soon.
+This is due to the automated generation of wrappers and not taking into consideration the distinction of type declarations for Records as being the types, and Record itself not being an MDS-type.
+A fix for this is currently being implemented.
+This affects:
+   1. Record instantiation
+   2. RecordArray instantiation
+   3. Record fields that are either Records or RecordArrays
+2. Primary API document still being rewritten for Python

 ## Introduction